Canva Review: Is It The Best Design Tool for Non-Designers?

-If you’ve done ANY kind of marketing in the last few years, you’ve probably heard of this powerful DIY graphic design web tool that turns anyone into an artist.
+If you've done ANY kind of marketing in the last few years, you've probably heard of Canva.
+It's a powerful DIY graphic design web tool that turns anyone into an artist.
 And in this Canva review, we'll highlight what it can do.

-Maybe you’ve poked around in Canva before, or maybe it’s still totally new to you, but I want to make one thing clear right off the bat: Canva is a fantastic tool for ANYONE who needs to make graphics for the web!
+Maybe you've poked around in Canva before, or maybe it's still totally new to you, but I want to clarify one thing: Canva is a fantastic tool for ANYONE who needs to make graphics for the web!

-For an affiliate marketer or niche site owner in need of graphic design, Canva is a user-friendly option to make logos, featured images, infographics, social posts, and more.
-Aside from being free to use, the best thing about Canva is the fact that a non-designer can jump in and make some pretty cool images and graphics without a steep learning curve (and there are also lots of cool ways to make money with Canva).
+For an affiliate marketer or niche site owner needing graphic design, Canva is a user-friendly option for making logos, featured images, infographics, social media graphics, and more.
+Aside from the ultra-powerful free version, the best thing about Canva is that a non-designer can jump in and make some pretty cool images and graphics without a steep learning curve (and there are also lots of cool ways to make money with Canva).

 So, when does it make sense to use Canva versus more traditional graphics software?
 I'll tell you all about the pros and cons in this in-depth Canva review!Try Canva for free today!